Autostronomy/AstroPhot/docs/source/index.rst

     pip install astrophot

+To just get started on a fit, download a quick-start file from: :doc:`fastfit`.

-Check out the tutorials to learn how to use AstroPhot :doc:`tutorials/index`
+Check out the tutorials to learn how to use AstroPhot in detail: :doc:`tutorials/index`.

-If you run into any problems, please submit an issue on the `GitHub page <https://github.com/Autostronomy/AstroPhot>`_ or just email me.
+If you run into any problems, please submit an issue on the `GitHub page
+<https://github.com/Autostronomy/AstroPhot>`_ or just email me.

 .. note::

     Like much astronomy software, AstroPhot is an evolving package.
 I try to keep the API stable and consistent, however I will make changes to the interface if it considerably improves things going forward.
 Please contact connorstone628@gmail.com if you experience issues.
 If you would like to be notified of major changes send an email with the subject line "ASTROPHOT MAILING LIST".